07 September 2020

-There’s no need to elaborate on the importance of communication when it comes to software project delivery.
+There’s no need to elaborate on the importance of communication in software project delivery.
 Ask any Product Owner or Project Manager what the most important part of developing successful projects is or what’s the most common cause of problems in project management.
-Majority of them will give you the same answer – communication.
+Most them will give you the same answer – communication.
 From the article below, you’ll learn some good practices which can improve your remote communication culture.

-Communication may be an issue especially in some remote environments.
-Lack of adequate remote teams communication culture is often the cause of many problems, and at the same time, many people work in remote environments without even acknowledging it.
-The truth is that if at least one member of your team works remotely – the whole team is remote.
+Communication may be an issue, especially in some remote environments.
+The lack of proper remote communication culture causes many problems.
+Many people work in remote environments without even acknowledging it.
+If at least one member of your team works remotely, then the entire team is remote.
 Taking into consideration the fact that many of your clients don’t work in your office, you might even have a remote team with all the actual team members present in the office.